 Prior to joining the Division of National Mapping as a field assistant in 1967, Ted had been employed as a clerk with an insurance company. †Clerk was his listed occupation on electoral rolls in 1967, 1968 and 1972 when still residing at Patricia Street.† On the 1972 roll Tedís sister, Lorraine Rollo, was also listed as residing at Patricia Street and being occupied as a ledger keeper.

-Tedís mother Gwenthleon Rollo died from cancer in June 1972; her remains were cremated at Springvale Cemetery on 16 June 1972; she was about 50 years of age.† Further details about Tedís mother were not located.† Tedís father Edward Clements Rollo died from cancer at South Oakleigh on 7 March 1977 at age 56 years.† EC Rolloís remains were cremated at Springvale Cemetery on 9 March 1977 and his ashes were scattered.
+Tedís mother Gwenthleon Rollo died from cancer in June 1972; she was about 50 years of age. †Gwenís remains were cremated at Springvale Cemetery on 16 June 1972.† Tedís father Edward Clements Rollo died from cancer at South Oakleigh on 7 March 1977 at age 56 years.† EC Rolloís remains were cremated at Springvale Cemetery on 9 March 1977 and his ashes were scattered.

 Technical Assistant Grade 2 1970